novelrt/NovelRT/README.md

 - XCode Command Line Tools matching the installed version
 - CMake 3.19.8

-**NOTE: Until native Metal support is introduced at a future time, it is _highly_ advised that you install Vulkan SDK as a prerequisite to configuring/building NovelRT.
+**NOTE: Until native Metal support is introduced at a future time, it is _highly_ advised that you install Vulkan SDK version 1.3.211.0 as a prerequisite to configuring/building NovelRT.
 The instructions below will indicate directions _assuming_ that the Vulkan SDK is already installed in a non-system path.
 If it is not installed, NovelRT's build system will try to vendor the required libraries, however this will _dramatically_ increase the build time.**

 First, install Conan and our configurations should you require them:
 ```